More rain and wind for parts of NZ

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Bad weather will continue for parts of the country and there have been disruptions to some ship sailings out of Wellington.
+Bad weather will continue for parts of the country and some ferry services between Wellington and Picton have been cancelled.

 MetService's latest severe weather watch, issued on Saturday night, warned of heavy rain for eastern parts of the North Island, and strong winds for northern Marlborough and eastern Nelson.